-Each year we offer opportunities to talented young musicians (aged 11-21) who play ANY instrument to a Grade 7 standard and above.
-This is your chance to play in a pit-band, on-stage band or as an actor-musician!
+Each year we offer opportunities to talented young musicians (aged 11-21), who play ANY instrument to a grade 7 standard and above, to play in a pit-band, on-stage band or as an actor-musician!
 You'll work with a professional team to create a brand new show on one of our summer residential productions.

-You are auditioning to join the YMT Company where, if successful, you’ll be placed on a two or three week residential project to create a brand new piece of music theatre.
+Once you have successfully joined the YMT Musician Pool, as requirements develop for each of the summer productions, you will be invited to join a specific YMT company.
+If you accept, you’ll be placed on a residential project, between 1 and 2 weeks long, to create a brand new piece of music theatre.
 YMT projects take place in July/August across the UK and the selection process is not based on geography, so you may not be placed on the course closest to where you live - you may be working in London, Aberdeen, Plymouth, Belfast or somewhere else!
-Exact details of the instrumentation required will be available on the individual show pages in due course.
-For instance the pit band for A Winter’s Tale will be piano, keys, 2 x violin, 2 x cello, double bass, cornet, guitar, accordion, harp, vibraphone, steel pans and an enormous amount of percussion.
-Help! will need keyboard, bass, lead guitar and drums.
-Barrack Room Ballads an ensemble of percussion, brass, woodwind and strings.
-Paperboy may well be looking for a replica band to play the Bay City Rollers (research project for most of you!).
+Exact details of the instrumentation required for each show will be available on the individual show pages as details are firmed up.

 Is there a course fee if I'm successful?